-The assignment of students to project topics were made based roughly on expressed preference and coverage of topics.
-Those who expressed a preference priority were awarded one of their choices.
-With one exception, groups were given their first or second choice.
-The assignments of students to topics is available in the Google Spreadsheet that was shared with the class via email and Piazza.
+The assignment of students to project topics will be made based roughly on expressed preference and coverage of topics.
+Those who express a preference and have priority will be awarded one of their top choices, and ideally their first or second choice.
+The assignments of students to topics is (or will be) available in the Google Spreadsheet that will be (was) shared with the class via email and/or Piazza.